Our Team

 Postdoctoral Fellow

-I am currently a postdoctoral researcher in the laboratory of Dr. Michael Shiloh at the Department of Internal Medicine of UT Southwestern Medical Center.
-In the Shiloh lab, my research revolves around unraveling the intricate mechanisms underlying the autophagy of Mycobacterium tuberculosis.
-My research is specifically centered around comprehending the roles played by ion channels and G-protein coupled receptors (GPCRs) in this context.
-Born and raised in Ecuador, I pursued my undergraduate studies at Escuela de las Fuerzas Armadas-ESPE, earning a bachelor’s degree in biotechnology engineering.
-Driven by my passion for scientific exploration, I further pursued a master’s degree in microbiology at the University of Illinois Urbana Champaign, supported by the Fulbright Program.
-Motivated by a strong desire to delve deeper into scientific research, I completed my Ph.D. in microbiology at the same institution, where my research revolved around exploring the impact of nutritional immunity on pathogens during infection and deciphering the adaptations developed by Staphylococcus aureus to counteract this host response.
-Outside of work, I enjoy spending time with my family and pups, gardening, and crafting.
+Dr. Parraga's research revolves around unraveling the intricate mechanisms underlying the autophagy of M. tuberculosis.
+Specifically, she focuses on comprehending the roles played by ion channels and G-protein coupled receptors (GPCRs) in this context.
+Born and raised in Ecuador, she holds a bachelor's degree in biotechnology engineering from the Escuela de las Fuerzas Armadas-ESPE, and a master’s degree in microbiology from the University of Illinois Urbana Champaign, which was supported by the Fulbright Program.
+Motivated by a strong desire to delve deeper into scientific research, she completed doctoral degree in microbiology at the same institution, where her research revolved around exploring the impact of nutritional immunity on pathogens during infection and deciphering the adaptations developed by Staphylococcus aureus to counteract this host response.
+Outside of work, she enjoys spending time with her family and pups, gardening, and crafting.

 Giaochau Nguyen